 3. Wear inexpensive jewelry that complements everything that you take.
 If something goes missing or gets damaged, you will not be so upset.
 One watch, one ring, one bracelet, and one pair of earrings in classic styles and silver colors looked OK with all my clothing.

 4. I have never been a night owl, so I explore during the day and then retire early.
 Be extra vigilant and careful if you decide to go out for a drink or have a late dinner.
 Trust your instincts.
 If something seems off, it probably is.
 Politeness is never more important than safety.
 Walk with your back straight and your head held high, and exude as much confidence as you can.
 Looking confused and lost can make you a target.

 5. Always have the appropriate charger for your phone, especially if you are using it to navigate.
 I take a photo of my rental car and tag number with my phone.
-Never let the fuel get below 1/4 tank in your rental car and take note of the color and make of the vehicle.
-Establish a landmark each time you park or start off on a long walk.
+Never let the fuel get below 1/4 tank in your rental car, and take note of the vehicle’s color and make.
+Establish a landmark each time you park or start on a long walk.

 7. For many women, dining alone is the most dreaded thing.
 I wish I had a dollar for every time I have heard, “Just one?” or “Are you waiting for someone else?”
 I enjoy my thoughts and watching people coming and going or passing by the window if I am lucky enough to get one of those tables.
 I don’t look at my phone or read while I am waiting for my food.
 I embrace the solitude and enjoy not having to talk to anyone.
 I never rush through my meal because I am alone.
 I order as many courses as I want but never have more than one glass of wine.

 Feel free to add your tips in the comments below.
 We can all benefit from sharing information about traveling alone.